ToreyGu/GasClassification/README.md

 # 📖 Project Description

 This Github project is a Python-based machine learning project that uses deep learning models to classify images.
 The project uses the PyTorch framework to train and test these deep learning models.
-The models are trained on various datasets such as CIFAR-10, CIF

 ## 🔧 Installation
 1. Clone the repository to your local machine.